Wurst-Imperium/WurstClient.net/wiki/Help-With-Java-8/index.md

 > 3\. is the most important step.
 Make sure you do it correctly.

 4. **Done!**
-### Additional Steps for MAC/Linux Computers:
+### Additional Steps for MAC/LINUX Computers:
-1. Make sure you have installed Java 8 using the steps in Method 1
+1. Make sure you have installed Java 8 using the steps above
-2. Go into Terminal and Execute the following
+2. Go into Terminal and execute the following commands:
    > which java
    > ls -l ```OUTPUT OF ABOVE COMMAND```
 3. Copy that path into the ```Executable``` field in the ```Edit Profile``` option in the launcher.